The-Talik/Red-Wizards-Extended-Endgame/README.md

  - Way to make ramming builds more viable late-game
  - Some form of endgame state that requires you to piss off all factions but one, in order to gain some super reward.
  - Maybe a separate higher-level version of Space Pilot and Fleet Commander that only starts when the base skills are maxed out.
 This would allow the game to keep the standard L55-60 skills as hard to get, but introduce a new set of skill upgrades.
+ - Allow higher versions of items (mk, etc.) to be intentionally turned down to mimic their weaker versions.
  - Balance for ultra-late-game sectors L150+
   - Tiers 8 (Celestial) and 9(Transcendent)
   -  allow very high level enemies to drop ship blueprints